maxmetcalfe/mantis/README.md

 ## Comrades / Results

 This script scrapes the results from a Comrades Marathon race for a particular year.
-It is currently up and running on a Jenkins instance and can be used to fetch data for future years.

-I will post a location of historical result pulls soon.
+You can see an archive of the scrapped data (so far) [here](https://maxmetcalfe.github.io/comrades-results/).

-For all issues or access to the data, please file an issue.
+For all issues with the scripts or the data, please file an issue.